 The role of the inspector when dealing with appeals is to conduct inquiries and hearings and to carry out site visits, considering both written and oral evidence in order to reach fully reasoned decisions.

-The inspector’s role is governed by the Inspectorate’s values of openness, fairness and impartiality.
+The inspector’s role is governed by Planning and Environment’s values of openness, fairness and impartiality.

-The majority of our 450 administrative staff work in our office at Temple Quay in Bristol, with 20 based at Cathays Park, Cardiff.
+The majority of our 26 administrative staff work in our office at Cathays Park, Cardiff.

 Administrative staff carry out a wide range of functions, including: